racompton/bird-rpki-config/README.md

 # bird-rpki-config

+ This project gets the full IPv4 and IPv6 routing tables into the bird bgp routing daemon (https://bird.network.cz), pulls the validatated RPKI payload (VRP) from a validator and performs RPKI validation.
+As is shown in the last line of this file, this information can be used to monitor for valid and invalid prefixes in a script.

-I pretty much followed this guide: https://brooks.sh/2019/11/11/validating-bgp-routes-with-rpki-in-bird/
+I pretty much followed this guide: https://brooks.sh/2019/11/11/validating-bgp-routes-with-rpki-in-bird/ for the rpki config

 Install bird:
 `sudo yum install -y bird2`
 or
 `sudo apt install -y bird2`

-Edit the bird.conf file to your settings
+Edit the `bird.conf` file from this repository to your settings

 Add in the bird.conf config to /etc/bird.conf